jontain/jontain.github.io/welcome.md

 ---
 ---

-# some spontaneous writing: purely for the fun of it
+# a piece everyday: purely for the fun of it

-hope you can find some enjoyment too!
+some spontaneous writing, hope you can find some enjoyment too!